 Throughout history ....
 Why have women and girls been excluded from opportunities for education, the independence of careers, the mobility of being allowed to drive?
 Why would a woman be beaten for singing and dancing?
 Why would a woman be killed because she has been accused of adultery, when her husband and father-in-law are complicit in committing rapes upon her?
 Why would a man have more than one wife, but a woman not be allowed to have more than one husband?
 Why must a woman be dressed modestly but a man can wear practically anything?

-Where is the equity, the justice, in any of this?
+Where is equality, the justice, in any of this?

 Why have (in so many places throughout the world) the lands, properties and rights been passed from father to son (or to closest male relative); ignoring the daughters, widows and mothers?
 Why would men go to war to protect their "God-given right" to lead (as in a caliphate or papacy) or to rule (as in a kingdom or among the nobility)?